La isla más peligrosa in Spanish Class

 It is time for another libro lunes, when I tell you about a Spanish reader you need for your classroom library.
 La isla más peligrosa is the first novel from fellow Iowan John Sifert.
 (You can find him on Twitter as @senorsifert) It is a suspense-filled Spanish novice novel featuring less than 200 unique words and many cognates.
 It is written in comprehensible present tense Spanish.
 I personally think it would be great for late Spanish 1 or Spanish 2 students as a full class reader.
 You can see the book trailer here.
 You can get the book on Amazon using Prime!

 La isla más peligrosa is the most action packed reader in Spanish I have read thus far.
-It has a lot of dramatic dialogue, that would be very fun to act out Reader’s Theater style.
-It has a very compelling plot, and students will want to read more right away.
-It is also book 1 in a future series, so that it will be exciting to read future books as well.
+It has a lot of dramatic dialogue, which would be very fun to act out Reader’s Theater style.
+The book has a very compelling plot, and students will want to read more right away.
+It is also book 1 in a future series so it will be exciting to read future books as well.
 It would especially be a good FVR pick for students who like action movies.

-As a full class reader La isla más peligrosa has many themes and cultural topics and connections that could be built on to create a full cultural unit.
-Here are some themes or area for possible expansion:
+As a full class reader, La isla más peligrosa has many themes, cultural topics, and connections that could be built on to create a full cultural unit.
+Here are some themes or areas for possible expansion:

 - La Isla de la Quemanda Grande (snake island)